 Altra Torin 2.0Review Facts

 The upper of the Torin 2.0 received the biggest overhaul of all other components found in this shoe.
 The redesigned upper remains their very comfortable and soft feel in the interior with a newly composed padded tongue and a soft sock liner.
 Both long and short distance runners appreciated the new seamless interior and the breathable upper mesh materials that Altra utilized this time around.
-The new Quick Dry Air Mesh material found in the upper is breathable and runners reported a comfortable roomy toe box that allowed their toes to spread naturally as they ran.
+The new Quick Dry Air Mesh material found in the upper is highly breathable, and runners reported a comfortable, roomy toe box that allowed their toes to splay naturally as they ran.
 In fact, some runners found that their bog toe

-Breathability has been improved with the new redesigned upper.
-The mono mesh and simple no-sew overlays let you know by just looking at them, that this shoe is not just breathable, but light on the foot.
+Breathability has been improved with the newly redesigned upper of the Torin 2.0.
+The mono mesh and simple no-sew overlays are a sign that this shoe is not just breathable but light on the foot.
 Runners have found a direct link between a running shoe’s materials and their ability to dissipate heat and moisture.
-Altra used light materials in every aspect of the construction of the new Torin 2.0, which translates to a very breathable shoe.
-Runners did not report any issues with hot spots or moisture collection while putting the shoes through their paces in even the hottest of conditions
+Altra used light materials in every aspect of the construction of the new Torin 2.0, which translates to a highly breathable shoe.
+Runners did not report any issues with hot spots or moisture collection while putting the shoes through their paces, in even the hottest of conditions

 .
 If you run on “hot” like some runners do, the Torin 2.0 might just be exactly what you’re looking for.

-This is a road running shoe.
-Perfect for any open road and whatever you may come across in that environment.
-The upper is waterproof and runners that took them out on rainy days and put them through the paces found them to keep their feet nice and dry.
-The reported no loss of traction on wet pavement and support and response levels maintained their consistency quite nicely.
-These shoes also have great durability, so you can feel comfortable wearing them as you daily trainers and gym shoes.
+The Altra Torin 2.0 is a road running shoe that’s perfect for any open road and whatever may be found in that environment.
+The upper is waterproof, and runners that took them out on rainy days and put them through the paces found the Torin 2.0 kept their feet nice and dry.
+It was also reported that there was no loss of traction on wet pavement and support and response levels maintained their consistency quite nicely.
+These shoes also have great durability, so runners can feel comfortable wearing them as daily trainers and gym shoes.
 However, they are not constructed to go on rocky terrain.
 Although some testers took them out on technical terrain

 •InnerFlex midsole provides a lightweight flexibility and overall construction

-•Midsole is weight balanced from front to back to encourages a low-impact landing
+•Midsole is weight-balanced from front to back to encourages a low-impact landing

 •Quick Dry Air Mesh upper, gave runners waterproofing and improved upper durability